How to Cite

 What type of material did the information come from?

 Citations are formatted differently depending on which style of citations is used.
 However, the majority of citations will contain the same elements.
 Below is an example of how to format a print book using the three main citation styles: MLA, APA, and Chicago.
-For further information please consult the UJ Quick Guides and the official formatting guides found on
+For further information please consult the UJ Quick Guides and the official formatting guides.

 Please note that Chicago has two different formats: Author-Date & Notes & Bibliography.